-Before making your decision to purchase or long term hire a skid steer loader do a proper inspection and check the following 5 inspection tips.
+Before making your decision to purchase or long-term hire a skid steer loader do a proper inspection and check the following 5 inspection tips.

-Top 5 inspections tips include
+Top 5 inspections tips include:

-Inspecting the historical records
+1) Inspecting the historical records

 When inspecting the skid steer it is important to uncover as much historical information about the skid steer.
-This would include the log hours, maintenance records, previous use as this would determine whether you purchase or hire the machine.
+This would include the log hours, maintenance records, and previous use as this would determine whether you purchase or hire the machine.

+Reviewing the log hours will determine the daily operational hours of the skid steer loader as well as components that are nearing replacement or maintenance.
 Reviewing the maintenance record will provide you with key information on the maintenance of the machine and the overall condition.
-An up to date maintenance record will also provide you with all the information you need to make a decision.
+An up-to-date maintenance record will also provide you with all the information you need to make a decision.

-Inspecting the canopy or cab
+2) Inspecting the canopy or cab

-Inspect the bucket, loader arms and cylinders
+3) Inspect the bucket, loader arms and cylinders

 When inspecting the bucket asses the buckets leading edge, side panels and bottom.
 Check closely for signs of wear, welds or other repair work on the leading edge, the condition of the bottom and the thickness of the side panels.
 Once you have inspected the bucket, assess the loader lift cylinders and if there are any cracks or leaks.
 Finally, check the loader arms for any cranks, bends and welds.
-If cracks and bends are noticeable on the skid steer this is signs that the machine could have previously been rolled or pushed beyond its capacity.
-While a weld on loader arm can indicate a crack which has been repaired.
+If cracks and bends are noticeable on the skid steer this is a sign that the machine could have previously been rolled or pushed beyond its capacity.
+While a weld on the loader arm can indicate a crack that has been repaired.

-Inspect wheels and tyres
+4) Inspect wheels and tyres

-Hydraulic system, engine and under the machine
+5) Hydraulic system, engine and under the machine

 Finally, inspect the hydraulic system, engine and under the machine.
 When assessing the hydraulics inspect for excessive moisture.
 Open the rear engine component and assess any signs of leaks, cracks in hoses, dirt buildup, condition of the oil and the level of oils.
-Additionally check the belts are tight and cracked or worn out, and if the air filter is clean.
+Additionally, check if the belts are tight and cracked or worn out, and if the air filter is clean.
 Finally, have a look under the machine for any excessive pools of oil or hydraulic fluid on the ground.
 This will all determine how well the skid steer loader has been maintained and the working order of the machine.
 Refer to the maintenance records as this will indicate all the maintenance and servicing of the machine that was done in the past.

 Now that we have gone through the initial 5 steps to inspecting a skid steer loader we also recommend bringing your own qualified mechanic or an experienced operator, particularly when purchasing the machine.
 This is to avoid missing some key areas when inspecting which could potentially add unnecessary costs to your purchase.
 Additionally, we recommend doing a test drive as you will be able to test the workings of the machine.

 We would also recommend bringing your mechanic or do a test drive if possible.
-This will allow you to see how well the skid steer works and provide you with peace of mind when purchasing or long term hiring.
+This will allow you to see how well the skid steer works and provide you with peace of mind when purchasing or long-term hiring.